 The photo ID card entitles the bearer to all benefits and privileges the college provides, including:¬† library use, discounts to campus events, voting privileges in student elections, CCM parking decal, entrance to CCM sporting events, use of various¬†athletic facilities (e.g. swimming pool, fitness center and weight room) and other campus life programs.
 This card must be revalidated with a sticker each semester; this can be done at the Campus Life Information Window upon proof of tuition payment.

-A fee is charged to replace student identification cards: $5 for the first replacement, $15 for the next.
+A fee is charged to replace student identification cards: $5 for the first replacement, $10 for the next and $25 for each additional card.
 All students must have their currently valid student ID cards in their possession while on the CCM campus.

 - CCM ID Card FAQ’s¬†(Frequently Asked Questions)